TeamMH/minehutxyz/plugin/essentials.md

 ---
-description: Learn how to use Essentials [https://www.spigotmc.org/resources/essentialsx.9089/].
+description: Learn how to use Essentials.
 ---

 ![](../.gitbook/assets/essentialsx.png)

+# OVERVIEW

+This tutorial will end up being very long, however we've split it into parts, for example Essentials Spawn.

 # ESSENTIALS SPAWN

-## OVERVIEW
+### OVERVIEW

 This will teach you how to use EssentialsSpawn on your Minehut server!

-## HOW TO DO
+### HOW TO SET UP SPAWN

-First of all, make sure you are OP (follow [this](https://minehut.xyz/faq/ingame/op) tutorial if you don't know how), when you are OP, run /setspawn in-game to set your spawn point and now you and your players can use /spawn to teleport to your new spawnpoint.
+First of all, make sure you are OP *(follow [this](https://minehut.xyz/faq/ingame/op)* tutorial if you don't know how), when you are OP, run **/setspawn** in-game to set your spawn point and now you and your players can use **/spawn** to teleport to your new spawnpoint.

-## PERMISSIONS
+### PERMISSIONS

 - **essentials.setspawn**
     - Gives whoever has this permission to use /setspawn.